timrijckaert/BetterBottomBar/README.md

 <img src="img/accessibility.gif"></img>

-You can add accessibility to your `BottomNavigationView` by adding the `app:accessibilityTitles` attribute whichs refs to a `StringArray`.
+You can add accessibility to your `BottomNavigationView` by adding the `app:contentDescriptionTitles` attribute whichs refs to a `StringArray`.
 If you forget to do this.
 The view will use reflection to look for your titles.
 Don't be a dick just provide them.